nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │                       │ ```output-numd                                            │
 //  │                       │ ```                                                       │
 //  │                    13 │ ```nu                                                     │
-//  │                       │ # This chunk will produce some output in a separate block │
+//  │                       │ # This block will produce some output in a separate block │
 //  │                       │ $var1 | path join 'baz' 'bar'                             │
 //  │                       │ ```                                                       │
 //  │                       │ ```output-numd                                            │